Occurrent user survey, Spring 2020

-We polled a total of 100 users on occurrent.org.
-To filter out non-users the survey link was only shown to users who had performed 5 page loads.
-That wasn’t enough though, as it turned out a third of respondents were not actually using Occurrent yet.
-These responses have been filtered out.
+We collected survey results from ~100 users on occurrent.org.
+To filter out non-users (first time visitors, etc) the survey link was only shown to users who had performed at least 8 page loads.
+A couple of survey result were still from non-users, so these have been discarded.

 Q: What role best describes you?

 This has stayed surprisingly stable.
 When the first survey was conducted, Occurrent had only been out for a few months, so no teachers using it made sense.
 As of 2020, Occurrent is used in several universities and colleges, such as John Hopkins University, the Norwegian University for Science and Technology, Rice University, etc. We believe that the simplicity of the API makes Occurrent a great tool for teaching.